Top 10 Priorities in a Relationship

-Everyone dreams about being with someone they love as early as elementary school and by the time we are in high school, we have heard enough stories, watch some movies, or been in relationship ourselves.
+Priorities in a relationship can differ for every individual and every phase of life.
+Everyone dreams about being with someone they love as early as elementary school and by the time we are in high school, we have heard enough stories, watch some movies, or been in a relationship ourselves.

 Some puppy love relationships blossom and go on to last a lifetime.
 Most end up as learning experiences as we cruise through life.
 It’s interesting that in spite of the low batting average, people keep going through it.
 There are those who had enough, but in time, fall in love again.